Kiley May: Life

 As a child, May lived at Six Nations of the Grand River, an Indian reserve in Ontario.
+Her mother is Mohawk and her father is Cayuga, and she belongs to the Turtle Clan.

 She was assigned male at birth, but was feminine as a child.
 She experienced discrimination as a result of transphobia and homophobia.

 In 2007, May left the reserve and moved to Toronto, where she attended journalism school at Ryerson University.
-While in school, she discovered a love for creative writing, but after graduating she didn't write for several years.
+While in school, she discovered a love for creative writing, but after graduating she did not write for several years.
 May initially identified as genderqueer and gender non-conforming, and eventually started to use she pronouns; as of June 2017, at age 30, she was using both she/her and they/them pronouns.

 In 2017, May was the Youth Ambassador for Pride Toronto.
 She was additionally crowdfunding to pay for travel to Montreal for genital surgery.

 In 2020, May was a winner of the Magee TV Diverse Screenwriters Award from the Toronto Screenwriting Conference.